ScottFeichter/node-essentials-scott/assignments/assignment11-testing.md

 Create another describe() stanza for the patchTaskSchema.

-12. Test that the title is not required in this case.
+12. The patchTaskSchema does not require a title.

-13. Test that if no value is provided for `isCompleted`, that this remains undefined in the returned value.
+13. If no value is provided for `isCompleted` this remains undefined in the returned value.

 Do another `npm run test`.
 All tests should succeed.
 If a test fails, the error might be in the code you are testing, and it might be in the test.